regen-network/regen-s2-ard/README.md

   # method for resampling bands when resolution changes or reprojection
   "resampling-method" : "cubic"
 ```
+* There are three section in the YAML file:
+  - **ard-settings**
+  These are True or False key: value pairs representing the performed ARD operations.

+  - **cloud-mask-settings**
+  If Cloud Masking is defined as True we need to define the pixel value(s) in the cloud mask raster we would like to keep

+  - **output-image-settings**
+  In this section we can define the bands we wanna subset from the L1C or L2A input data product and we can set the output image settings such as target spatial reference system, target resolution, resampling method, derived indices.
+Currently 4 different derived indices can be calculated : NDVI, NDWI, NDTI and CRC.

+###
 ## Output Products
 * GeoTIFF image with
     - Optional pixel spacing (default is 20 m)